This material is adapted from Amy Jo’s free telecall, “The 5 Biggest Mistakes Couples Make When It Comes to Sex… and What to Do About It.”

 Whatever your situation, if you are in a place of shame about your sexuality, your body, your sexual expression, your sex life or your sexual skills in any way, take some action right away to work on that shame.
 It will fester and grow if you leave it to tend itself.
 That’s what shame does…and I don’t want that for you.
 We’ve got enough people and institutions shaming us about sexuality so be bold and take a step to put an end to the way you have internalized that shame.
 It will free you in so many ways…not just in the bedroom.

 Shame is the #1 obstacle people tell me is holding them back from the sexual life they want.
 We all have a shame story related to your sexuality and they can negatively affect our relationships.
-But it’s difficult to discuss shame with your partner and that is why my 6-week program Bringing Sexy Back gives you the tools and safe space to heal what needs to be healed in your relationship.
+But it’s difficult to discuss shame with your partner and that is why my 6-session virtual masterclass Bringing Sexy Back gives you the tools and safe space to heal what needs to be healed in your relationship.